 Sento (Public Bath House) – Sento is where you can take a bath and relax at a reasonable price.
 Have you ever wondered about the difference between Sento and Onsen?
 Roughly, it’s about minerals in the water.
 Onsen has natural minerals in its water, and usually, they have accommodation facilities while Sento offers convenient access.
 It’s a simple, earthy spot you can experience the authentic Japanese culture.

 Brief History of Sento

 Only after the Edo period, Sento we now know today came into operation.
-There were professional women who would wash customer’s back, and also men and women took a bath together.
+There were professional women who would wash the customer’s backs, and also men and women took a bath together.

 Firstly, they provided the steam bath.
 The bath has been improved in incremental steps, we can see a form of Sento as warm water in a large bath and a large washing area.
 Private bath came into fashion after WWII.

 Mild water is good for sensitive skin, leave your skin and hair hydrated after the bath.
-The water contains nano bubble (100ｍｍ) which is said to be good for losing weight, warming body, clearing skin, hardened arteries formed lesion… Soft water is good for skin.
+The water contains nanobubble (100ｍｍ) which is said to be good for losing weight, warming body, clearing skin, hardened arteries formed lesion… Soft water is good for the skin.